SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ---

 ## 🧮 Step 2: Process Timeline Correlation
-Using the ZIP file's creation time (`2025-05-27T13:59:31Z`), searched for correlated processes:
+Using the ZIP file's creation time (`2025-05-27T13:59:31Z`), I then searched for correlated processes within +/- 1 minute using the DeviceProcessEvents table:

 ```kql
 let specificTime = datetime(2025-05-27T13:59:31.421716Z);